mvolkmann/blog/src/smalltalk.md

 To use a block as an iteration condition, use the methods `whileTrue`, `whileFalse`, `whileNotNil`, and `whileNil` that are defined in the `BlockClosure` class.
+Note that these are not methods on the `Boolean` class.

 For example: